twilio-labs/function-templates/verify-push-authy-backend/README.md

-# Twilio Verify Push Sample Backend
+# Twilio Verify Push Sample Backend for the Authy app (Pilot)

 This project can be used as a sample backend for [Verify Push](https://www.twilio.com/docs/verify/push) and to issue push authentication challenges in combination with the [Authy Android App](https://play.google.com/store/apps/details?id=com.authy.authy), [Authy iOS App](https://apps.apple.com/us/app/twilio-authy/id494168017) or [Authy Desktop app](https://authy.com/download/)